The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven

-Indeed, precession-driven fluid flows exhibit several instabilities, allowing both forward and backward cascades of energy transfer \cite{pizzi2021b} that end up in a flow state with small-scale turbulence superimposed by large-scale flow contributions essentially in terms of a circulation opposite to the original rotation of the container \cite{wilbert2022, giesecke2024}.
+Indeed, precession-driven fluid flows exhibit several instabilities, allowing both forward and backward cascades of energy transfer (\citet{pizzi2021b}) that end up in a flow state with small-scale turbulence superimposed by large-scale flow contributions essentially in terms of a circulation opposite to the original rotation of the container (\citet{wilbert2022, giesecke2024}).
+This behaviour has also been observed in the laboratory\cite{kobine1996} and so far various experiments have shown that precession is capable of generating strong flows, principally allowing for the large flow amplitudes required for the occurrence of the dynamo effect\cite{manasseh1992,manasseh1994,manasseh1996,noir2001a,noir2003,mouhali2012,lin2014,lebars2022,burmann2024}.
+This contrasts with potentially more straightforward mechanisms, such as convection, which at typical laboratory scales may not achieve sufficiently vigorous flows due to lower driving efficiency \cite{leorat2006,christensen2006,king2010}.
+Precession-driven dynamos also have been the subject of numerous numerical studies, and there are now successful dynamo simulations in all conceivable geometries, including spheres \citep{tilgner2005}, spheroids \citep{wu2009}, or cubes \citep{goepfert2016}. \citet{nore2011} and \citet{cappanera2016} investigated dynamo solutions in a cylindrical geometry comparable to the DRESDYN experiment, but with small Reynolds numbers (${\rm{Re}} \leq 4000$) and a rather large precession ratio of ${\rm{Po}}=0.15$.
+The induced magnetic fields showed a complex structure, which correspond most closely to a quadrupolar geometry.
+Preliminary investigations with particular regard to the DRESDYN dynamo experiment utilized a kinematic model based on the geometry of the planned experiment and the large-scale flow from hydrodynamic simulations (\citet{giesecke2018,giesecke2019}).
+These models showed that the dynamo effect works best in the narrow transition region that separates the subcritical from the supercritical state (\citet{pizzi2022a,kumar2023}).
+In the present study, we deepen the investigation of the dynamo effect in the transitional regime, investigate the influence of outer non-fluid layers, and compare kinematic models with a self-consistent magnetohydrodynamic (MHD) model to study the influence of the nonlinear terms and the Lorentz force feedback on the flow.